Additional Sport

 Tennis is an immensely popular sport on both a competitive and recreational level at St Lawrence College.
 Although primarily a summer term sport, the College has floodlit tennis courts, which enable teams or individuals to train throughout the year.

-All teams train for three sessions per week although many individuals make use of the vast number of courts in their own free time during the summer months.
-School matches are played in the doubles format, so from an early age all pupils are encouraged to do the same in their free time.
+Tennis is enjoyed by both girls and boys at the school and teams train three sessions a week.
+Many individuals make use of the vast number of courts in their own free time during the summer months and we actively encourage staff and parents to use the courts outside school hours.
+School matches are played in the doubles format, so from an early age all pupils are encouraged to do the same in training.
 It is not unusual on a Saturday afternoon to see over twenty tennis courts in use for either competitive matches or recreational games sessions.

 Badminton